 3. In the New Virtual Machine Wizard, click Next to start setting up the new virtual machine.

-4. Choose a name and install location for the new virtual machine, then click Next to proceed.
+4. Specify a name and optionally change the default install location for the new virtual machine.
+Click Next to proceed.

 5. Choose the generation for the new virtual machine, then click Next.